HEMATOLOGY101.Com

 What Is ERCP Test (Endoscopic Retrograde Cholangiopancreatogram) - WebMD

+What Is an ERCP?
 ERCP, which is short for endoscopic retrograde cholangiopancreatography, is a procedure used to diagnose and treat problems related to pancreatic ducts and bile ducts.

 ERCP: A Patient’s Guide - American College of Gastroenterology

 Endoscopic retrograde cholangiopancreatography, or ERCP, is an endoscopic test that is used to examine and treat problems of the bile ducts, pancreatic ducts, and gallbladder.
-Bile ducts are the tubes that drain bile from the liver and pancreatic ducts drain pancreatic juice from the pancreas.

 * Latest Hematology 101 News